johnnyw-aws/aws-iot-twinmaker-samples/src/workspaces/cookiefactoryv2/README.md

       aws ecr-public get-login-password --region us-east-1 | docker login --username AWS --password-stdin public.ecr.aws
       ```
     - Deploy CDK stack containing application resources.
 Fill-in parameters based on your AWS IoT TwinMaker workspace and preferred stack name.
+Note: that `iottwinmakerWorkspaceBucket` should be the bucket name, not the ARN.
       ```
       cdk deploy \
         --context stackName="__FILL_IN__" \